eDyablo/study-docker-way/course introduction/README.md

 Shortly, containers are small and lightweight execution environments that make shared use of the operating system kernel but otherwise run in isolation from one another.

+Let's refer to Docker authors quote sounded on the PyCon conference in year 2013.

 >Self-contained units of software you can deliver from a server over there to a server over there, from your laptop to EC2 to a bare-metal giant server, and it will run in the same way because it is isolated at the process level and has its own file system.

 Again, there is a lot more behind this simple definition but fundamental idea is ability to use easy deployable self-contained software components running in isolation the same way anywhere.

-Before containers we were using virtual machines for the same purpose.
-So let's compare containers to virtual machines.
+But before containers were started circulating out we were using VMs for that purpose.

 ![The virtualization and container infrastructure](https://images.idgesg.net/images/article/2017/06/virtualmachines-vs-containers-100727624-orig.jpg)